bldl/nav262/README.md

   - [Code Editor Actions](#code-editor-actions)
   - [Report](#report)

+## Running the IDE

+Download the IDE binaries (see [releases](./releases)) and execute the `nav262` application.

+## Build the Languages and Plugins

+As an alternative to running the standalone IDE, you can build the project and run it from an MPS instance.

-## System Requirements
+System requirements:
 - JetBrains MPS 2024.3.1

+Setup instructions:
+1. Clone this repository and open it inside MPS.
+2. Build both languages `ECMAScriptSpecificationLanguage` and `SpecNavigator`.
+3. Then, build `ImporterPlugin`.

 ## IDE Shortcuts

 Depending on your operating systems, the shortcuts differ.
 For an updated list of shortcuts refer to the MPS documentation: https://www.jetbrains.com/help/mps/mastering-keyboard-shortcuts.html.

-## Build the Languages and Plugins

-Once you have cloned this repository, open it inside MPS.
-Build both languages `ECMAScriptSpecificationLanguage` and `SpecNavigator`.
-Then, build `ImporterPlugin`.

 ## Importing a version of ECMA-262

 Prerequisite:
-- You have previously generated an importable version of ECMA-262 using [nav262-utils](https://github.com/bldl/nav262-utils)
+- You have obtained a version of ECMA-262 in the importable format, either:
+  - downloading pre-generated importable specs provided by us (see [releases](./releases))
+  - or generating them yourself by using [nav262-utils](https://github.com/bldl/nav262-utils)

 Instructions:
-- Open MPS and select File > Open > `<folder containing this repository>`
+- Open nav262 and create a new empty project
 - Create a new solution in the project (you can choose any valid name)
 - Click on the newly created solution to make sure it's the currently selected one
 - Select Navigate > Go to Action > Import ECMA-262 specification from XML